Camping in the North York Moors National Park

 Pilgrims found peace and settled on the Moors.
 Their legacy remains in the wealth of important ruined abbeys, historic churches and priories across the area.
 The landscape is dotted with crosses that helped them find their way and are, perhaps the most recognisable feature of the Moors today.

-On the Parks’s western boundary are the Hambleton and Cleveland Hills.
+On the Parks’ western boundary are the Hambleton and Cleveland Hills.
 The dales are a greener, more gentle landscape within the Park, with pockets of woodland and dotted with stone villages, abbeys and castles.

 About one fifth of the National Park is covered with trees, providing the habitat for many species of wildlife and a place for recreation with a plentiful supply of waymarked walks and cycle routes and easy access trails.
+This is a great area for those considering camping in North Yorkshire and our Scarborough campsite is a top site for families.

 Camping in North York Moors National Park